 Conversely, high humidity levels will also affect a plant’s ability to transpire.
 When a plant's roots absorb water and minerals from the soil, they are assisted to the leaves by transpiration.

 If the moisture content of the air is too high, this process will slow down and the plant will not be able to absorb the proper nutrients.
 In addition, without the release of moisture from within the plant, it loses the ability to cool itself properly and overheats.
 Another side effect of high humidity is the reproduction of mold and fungal diseases.

 Misters, foggers and humidifiers combat low humidity conditions.
-Contrarily, ventilation fans, dehumidifiers and opening the greenhouse's vents are all effective ways to address high humidity levels.
+Contrarily, ventilation fans, dehumidifiers and opening the greenhouse's vents are all effective ways to reduce humidity.

-Sensaphone continuously monitors your greenhouse, so you can maintain a healthy living environment for your plants 24/7.
-A single Sensaphone unit can also monitor these conditions:
+Sensaphone systems are available for monitoring humidity levels in greenhouse environments.
+These systems continuously monitor conditions in your greenhouse, so you can maintain a healthy living environment for your plants 24/7.
+In addition to humidity, a single Sensaphone unit can also monitor these conditions:

 - Soil moisture content

 - Controller alarm faults